Anxiety

 • Fear of losing control

-• Feeling of impending doom
+• The feeling of impending doom

 Panic attacks are very upsetting and symptoms may differ among individuals.
 In addition, the many symptoms of anxiety don’t happen to everyone, and they can change over time.
 This is important to know because the primary symptom of a panic disorder is recurrent panic attacks, an overwhelming combination of physical and psychological distress.
-The feelings of terror may start suddenly and unexpectedly or they may come from a trigger, like facing a situation you dread.
+The feelings of terror may start suddenly and unexpectedly, or they may come from a trigger, like facing a situation you dread.

 This means you experience recurring panic attacks at unexpected times.